Dpdl-io/DpdlEngine/README.md

 JavaScript code can be embedded within Dpdl via the keyword **`>>js`** or  **`>>qjs`**

 Dpdl allows the embedding of javascript with 2 different Modes:
-1) Using the 'Nashorn' javascript engine embedded in the Java platform '>>js'
+1) Using the 'QuickJS' javascript engine from Fabrice Bellard '>>qjs' (Suggested)
-2) Using the 'QuickJS' javascript engine from Fabrice Bellard '>>qjs'
+2) Using the 'Nashorn' javascript engine embedded in the Java platform '>>js'

 Example: